concord-consortium/collaborative-learning/docs/mst-detached-error.md

 });
 ```

-A working version of this code can be found in `mst.test.ts`.
+A working version of this code can be found in `mst.test.ts` and `mobx-react-mst.test.tsx`.

 If you remove the item from the list by destroying it using `destroy(item)` and at the same time you modify the `descriptions` to clean up the entry for this item, you will see a confusing warning from MST.
 The change of `descriptions` triggers a `shouldCompute` test of `nameWithDescription`.
 But at this point the item has been destroyed so the reading of `self.name` will print the detached or destroyed object warning.
 This is confusing because the item is destroyed so why is `nameWithDescription` being read?
 On top of this you might see that the `ItemComponent` for the item is never even re-rendered because its parent component is only rendering the remaining children.